ccallawa/alyvix_doc/test_case_building/designer_options.rst

 .. todo::

+   From the Designer Common Options section:

-   * Does it make sense to have a string argument if the mouse action wasn't **Click**?
+   * FM:  Does it make sense to have a string argument if the mouse action wasn't **Click**?
-   * Can these be chained together within a single test case to make combined actions?
+   * FM:  Can these be chained together within a single test case to make combined actions?
 I.e., if one region is detected it will hold, if another is detected it will release.
 If so, does the order of the components imply the order of the events?
 Is there a way to do combinations of events/strings if only one component is detected?
-   * How does the **Scroll** event work with **units**?
+   * FM:  How does the **Scroll** event work with **units**?
 Is it the natural distance the scroll would work if a mouse wheel turned one "click"?
 If so, why a delay between them?
-   * Can you do a release with both "Set Point" and a direction, or does "Set Point" only work if the direction is "None"?
+   * FM:   Can you do a release with both "Set Point" and a direction, or does "Set Point" only work if the direction is "None"?
-   * Does **Hold**/**Release** only work with the left mouse button?
+   * FM:  Does **Hold**/**Release** only work with the left mouse button?
-   * Timeout(s) implies more than one?
-How?
+   * FM:  Timeout(s) implies more than one?
+How does that work?
-   * The Timeout value can be set as a command line parameter, but not "Appear" and "Break"?
+   * FM:  The Timeout value can be set as a command line parameter, but not "Appear" and "Break"?
-   * Need to write a clearer explanation of `break`
+   * CC+FM:  Need to write a clearer explanation of `break`
-   * Is the detection interval still set at 0.5 seconds as described in the 2.7.5 doc?
+   * FM:  Is the detection interval still set at 0.5 seconds as described in the 2.7.5 doc?
 Is it still configurable?
+It includes the 0.00s mark, right, not just starting at 0.5s?
-   * Instantiate the ``execution`` references to Alyvix Robot
+   * CC:  Instantiate the ``execution`` references to Alyvix Robot